bahelit/funky-farm-me/content/en/post/nextcloud.md

 Regain control of your data while still being able to securely share and collaborate with others.
 <!--more-->

+[Nextcloud](https://nextcloud.com) provides so many features but really boils down to being an extendable productivity tool to organize your digital life.
-Nextcloud provides a full suite off applications for file services similar to features provided by Google Drive or Office365 and runs on everything from big servers with multiple cpus and disks to a little raspberry pi.

-The main functionality of Nextcloud is on the server but the syncing clients tie it together.
-On every platform from desktop to mobile there is a sync client that'll talk to the server and automatically send files to the server.
+Nextcloud itself is installed onto a server or in other words any PC left running 24/7, from big servers with multiple processors and disks to a little raspberry pi.
+It can be accessed through a web browser or with native client applications on just about every platform from desktop to mobile, these are called the sync clients and handle talking to the server and automatically pushing and pulling files to the server.
 This is useful for backing up pictures from a phone or important documents on the computer.
-This syncing functionality is just scratching the surface of what Nextcloud provides and being modular in design has even more functionality provided through plugins.

 ## Why Nextcloud
-Why [Nextcloud](https://nextcloud.com)?
-Use Nextcloud if you want to take control of your data, "the self-hosted productivity platform that keeps you in control".
+Why would someone want to use Nextcloud?
+If we go off the description of their website we use Nextcloud to take control of our data, "the self-hosted productivity platform that keeps you in control".
 What does that actually mean though?
-Well let's break it down, on our phones we have a few different types of data such as contacts, images/videos, the news we read, the schedule from our calendar to name a few.
+Are we not already in control of our data?
+The data on our phones we have a few different types of data such as contacts, images/videos, the news we read, the schedule from our calendar to name a few.
 All of which can be done in Nextcloud

 #### Files Docs & Images/Videos 📄 & 📷